lisa-lumos/Snowflake/05-data-types.md

 ```

 ### Processing with Java UDFs or UDTFs (preview)
-To make your code resilient to file injection attacks, always use a scoped URL when passing a file’s location to a UDF.
+To make your code resilient to file injection attacks, always use a scoped URL when passing a file's location to a UDF.

 example:
 ```java